microsoft/debug-adapter-protocol/specification.md

   supportsCompletionsRequest?: boolean;

   /**
-   * The set of characters that should trigger completion in a REPL.
-If not
+   * The set of characters that should automatically trigger a completion
-   * specified, the UI should assume the `.` character.
+   * request in a REPL.
+If not specified, the client should assume the `.`
+   * character.
+The client may trigger additional completion requests on
+   * characters such as ones that make up common identifiers, or as otherwise
+   * requested by a user.
    */
   completionTriggerCharacters?: string[];